Dr-Octavius/gitops/README.md

 - Argo CD’s value compounds over time — once it's installed and secured, **it automates your entire platform lifecycle**
 - Drift protection, auditability, and rollback come out of the box
 - Git becomes your single source of truth for infra and apps
+- Add Documentation on how this is just boostrap as ArgoCD is meant to be a one-time install

 > GitOps is not "just another deployment method" — it's an **operational contract** between your team and the cluster.